DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem.md

 >
 > While grappled in this way, the creature takes 3 (1d6) bludgeoning damage plus 7 (2d6) piercing damage at the start of each of its turns.
 The roots have AC 15, 20 hit points, vulnerability to radiant damage, and immunity to piercing and psychic damage.
 #### Ludmilla & Muriel
 On Ludmilla's first turn in combat, if Muriel is present, Ludmilla attempts to provoke her.
-The following sequence then unfolds, assuming the players do not intervene:
+The following sequence then unfolds, assuming the players do not intervene:[^1]

+[^1]: Inspired by *The Dark Knight*

 <div class="description">
 <p>Ludmilla eyes Muriel with mild curiosity.
 "I saw how you reacted when I mentioned the wereraven's death.
 Did you know him perhaps?
 Was he someone close to you?"</p>